 Where to Stay

-Staying near the Cairns Marlin Marina is the ideal location to explore the Great Barrier Reef, the rainforest, and is only an approximate 10 minute drive from the Cairns Airport.
+Staying near the Cairns Marlin Marina is the ideal location to explore the Great Barrier Reef, and the rainforest, and is only a 10-minute drive from the Cairns Airport.
 We stayed at Cairns Harbour Lights.
-We had our own mini apartment with a spacious living room, a mini kitchen (complete with a small fridge, dishwasher, silverware, plates, microwave, stove top, and a sink), a washer and dryer, a separated bedroom, and a large balcony with views of the marina and surrounding mountains.
+We had our own mini apartment with a spacious living room, a mini kitchen (complete with a small fridge, dishwasher, silverware, plates, microwave, stovetop, and a sink), a washer and dryer, a separated bedroom, and a large balcony with views of the marina and surrounding mountains.
 There was a grill by the pool that we utilized to grill burgers our last night there.
 The best part about the hotel, especially while traveling with a baby, was that it was just steps away from the boat that took us out to the Great Barrier Reef.

-Day 1 – Transfer to Great Barrier Reef
+Day 1 – Transfer to the Great Barrier Reef

 On your first day aboard the Reef Encounter, you will have the opportunity for up to 3 water sessions (2 daytime dives for all divers plus 1 night dive for Certified Divers).

 Day 2 – Full Day over the Great Barrier Reef

 Wake up to the sun rising over the horizon, and dive/snorkel all day.
 You have the opportunity for up to 6 water sessions (4 daytime dives for all divers, including the option for 1 of the dives to be a night dive for Certified Divers).
 After an adventurous underwater day, relax in the lounge with a glass of wine or other alcoholic beverage of your choice.
 Wait to drink until the conclusion of your water sessions as you will not be permitted in the water after any alcohol consumption.